 The lenses and prisms are fully multi-coated and have anti-reflective lens coatings to provide clear, bright images and enhance the resolution and contrast of the images.
 Here is a recent comparison of the Vortex Viper HD vs Diamondback Binoculars

 With a generous eye relief of 18mm, these binoculars are ideal for both eyeglass wearers and non-glass wearers.
 It also has a wider field of view at 409.0′ @ 1000 yd, which will enable you to view a wider area at once.
 These make them great for your hunting activities.
 Whether you are hunting small games or bigger games, they are going to do an excellent job in the field.

 The chassis is made of solid polycarbonate frame which makes it somehow lightweight and can stand rough usage.
-It is also coated with armortek to ensure durability and easy grip with hands.
+It is also coated with armored to ensure durability and easy-grip with hands.

 - Fully Weatherproof

 - Excellent optical performance for its price range

 - Eyeglasses wearer friendly

 - Wider field of view